Gabriele Münter: Career

-Münter and Kandinsky's relationship affected Kandinsky's work.
-He began to adopt Münter's use of saturated colors and abstract expressionist style.
+Kandinsky began to adopt Münter's use of saturated colors and abstract expressionist style.
 Münter and Kandinsky traveled through Europe including the Netherlands, Italy, and France, as well as North Africa.
-It was during this time that they met Rousseau and Matisse.
-Münter and Kandinsky helped establish the Munich-based avant-garde group called the New Artists’ Association (Neue Künstlervereinigung).
+It was during this time that they met Henri Rousseau and Henri Matisse.
+Münter and Kandinsky helped establish the Munich-based avant-garde group called the Neue Künstlervereinigung (New Artists' Association).
 She contributed to a number of the most significant avant-garde exhibitions in Germany up till World War I.

-In 1911 Münter was one of the first artists to exhibit with Kandinsky's German Expressionist group known as Der Blaue Reiter (The Blue Rider).
+In 1911 Münter, Kandinsky, and Franz Marc founded the reformist organization Der Blaue Reiter (The Blue Rider).
+In the same year Münter was one of the first artists to exhibit with the German Expressionist group.
+She contributed six paintings to the first exhibition, and 14 to the second.
 Within the group, artistic approaches and aims varied amongst artists; however, they shared a common desire to express spiritual truths through art.
 They championed modern art, the connection between visual art and music, the spiritual and symbolic associations of color and a spontaneous, intuitive approach to painting in its move toward abstraction.

 There is a transition in Münter's work from copying nature more or less impressionistically to feeling its content, abstracting, and drawing out an extract.
 There grew an interest in painting the spirit of the modern civilization, its social and political turmoil and its gravitation towards materialism and alienation.
 Münter noted that pictures are all moments of life: instantaneous visual experiences, generally rapid and spontaneous; her paintings each have their own identity, their own shape, and their own function.

 For Münter, it is the use of color that expresses these ideas.
 The German Expressionists moved towards primitive art as a model of abstraction or non-representational, non-academic, non-bourgeois art.
 The German artist looked not for harmony of outward appearance, but for the mystery hidden behind the external form.
-He (or she) was interested in the soul of things, wanting to lay it bare.
+These artists were interested in the soul of things, wanting to lay it bare.